Ernest-Ap/HousingDataClean/README.md

 <img src="cd_img/housingDcv.png" width="600">

- The date was with the time
+ The date was with the time, so I removed the time part and just keep the date.